Miss Universo Uruguay 2007

-The Miss Universo Uruguay 2007 was on March 17, 2007.
+Miss Universo Uruguay 2007 was on March 17, 2007.
 There were 20 candidates for the national title.
 The winner was Uruguay at Miss Universe 2007 and Reina Hispanoamericana 2007.
 The first runner up entered Miss Tourism Queen International 2008 and Miss Atlantico.
 The second runner up was Miss Continente Americano 2007.
 The Best Departemental Costume was used in Miss Universe.